material-motion/material-motion/specifications/runtime.md

 1. Create a Runtime.
 1. Create Intentions.
 1. Create a Transaction and commit it to the Runtime.
-1. The Runtime creates necessary Actors.
+1. The Runtime creates necessary Executors.
-1. The Actors execute their Intentions.
+1. The Executors execute their Intentions.

 ### Step 1: Create a Runtime